builtforme/CodeBnb/README.md

 Column | Description
 ------------|------------
 Candidate Name | The candidate's real name, which will be used in the GitHub repo description to help identify the candidate.
-GitHub | The candidate's GitHub account username, which is the GitHub account which will be granted `push` rights to the repository.
 Assignment |  The name of the GitHub repository that will be cloned into a candidate-specific repository in which the candidate will do their assignment.
 The candidate-specific repository will be named `<assignment>-<github>`.
-Start | YYYY-MM-DD format date on which access should be granted.
 Window | The assignment duration, in hours.
 This is how long candidates will have access to their repos.
+This value should be a multiple of 24 (the CodeBnb run frequency).
+Auth Code | This column records the auth code which prevents candidates from merely granting themselves access until they've been whitelisted.
+Created | This column records the date each row was inserted by CodeBnb.
-This value should be a multiple of 24 (the CodeBnb run frequency). assigned | CodeBnb will record a timestamp of when access is granted to the repo.
+GitHub | The candidate's GitHub account username, which is the GitHub account which will be granted `push` rights to the repository. assigned | CodeBnb will record a timestamp of when access is granted to the repo.
 (Leave this column blank when adding new candidates). revoked | CodeBnb will record a timestamp of when access is revoked from the repo.
 (Leave this column blank when adding new candidates).